 If there is one thing my home country knows how to do, it’s a mean road trip.
 For a country so small, it has an incredible amount of diversity and natural beauty that could rival any other destination.
 While our country roads are often scarily narrow and you might even spot a few patches of grass growing here and there, they also make for some of the most beautiful drives in the world.

-From the rugged cliffs of the Wild Atlantic Way and the green fields and mountains in Ireland’s Ancient East, to the beautiful beaches of County Cork, driving through Ireland is an experience you will never forget.
+From the rugged cliffs of the Wild Atlantic Way, one of the most beautiful places to visit in Ireland, and the green fields and mountains in Ireland’s Ancient East, to the beautiful beaches of County Cork, driving through Ireland is an experience you will never forget.

 Here’s a look at what some fellow Irish bloggers had to say when asked about their favourite drives by Chill.ie (an Irish travel insurance provider….trust me, you never want to take a road trip without the all important travel insurance!!).